 3. BJ Bar

 BJ bars look like regular bars from the outside.
 They actually serve drinks, play music, and have regular customers too.
-But there are extra services available.
+The extra services are layered on top, and the format only really makes sense if you understand the bar economy first.

 Where are they?

 Spread across the Silom and Sukhumvit areas.
-You’ll find several around the Patpong alleys in Silom especially.
+You’ll find several around the Patpong alleys in Silom especially, and a smaller cluster off Sukhumvit Soi 22 and Soi 33.
+The Silom strip is more concentrated and has the longer history; the Sukhumvit ones tend to be more polished.

 How do you use one?